atikah2301/fast-fourier-transform/Fast Fourier Transform - Initial Research.md

 ### Choosing $x$ values for faster conversion

 - Converting from coefficient representation to value representation could be made much faster if we could somehow use fewer than $d+1$ unique $x$ values to find all our points.
-Let $n=d+1$ be the number of points in the value representation of a polynomial.
+Let $n \geq d+1$ be the number of points in the value representation of a polynomial.
 - This is possible if we choose our $x$ values to exploit the symmetries that exist in polynomials.
     - All single-term polynomials of even degree (i.e. $x^2,\,x^4,..$) are even functions, with symmetry $P(-x)=P(x)$
     - All single-term polynomials of odd degree (i.e. $x^3,\,x^5,..$) are odd functions, with symmetry $P(-x)=-P(x)$
     - So for these polynomials, we only need at least half as many $x$ values to be able to represent a polynomial.
-We simply use the symmetry to evaluate $P(-x)$ virtually instantly.
+We simply use the symmetry to evaluate $P(-x)$ in $O(1)$ time.
 - Generalising this, we can try splitting up any polynomial into its even degree and odd degree terms, then factorise $x$ from the odd degree terms to get an expression with only even degree terms, e.g.
     - $P(x)=3x^5+2x^4+x^3+7x^2+4x+8$
     - $P(x)=(2x^4+7x^2+8)+(3x^5+x^3+4x)$